 Create a Food Delivery App or Hire a Third-Party App

 Having a food delivery app is an excellent idea as customers can order food through their mobile phones.
 However, creating a customized app could be expensive, especially for someone who is just starting.
 You can hire a third-party app for your food delivery service.
 The advantage of partnering with a third party is most of them have a large market share in the market.
 If your delivery-only restaurant is on a small or medium-scale budget, you probably do not have a big marketing budget.
 Therefore, partnering with established food delivery apps enables you to utilize their built-in marketing tools.
+You can also check an interesting article on how to choose a restaurant booth for your restaurant

 Have a Commercial Kitchen